OfficeDev/office-js-docs-pr/docs/reference/manifest/method.md

 ---
 title: Method element in the manifest file
-description: The Method element specifies an individual method from the Office JavaScript API that your Office Add-ins requires in order to activate. ms.date: 03/19/2019 ms.localizationpriority: medium
+description: The Method element specifies an individual method from the Office JavaScript API that your Office Add-ins requires in order to be activated by Office or to override base manifest settings. ms.date: 01/22/2022 ms.localizationpriority: medium
 ---

 # Method element

+The meaning of this element depends on where it is used in the manifest.

+## In the base manifest

-Specifies an individual method from the Office JavaScript API that your Office Add-in requires in order to activate.
+When used in the base manifest, that is, the grandparent **Requirements** element is a direct child of [OfficeApp](officeapp.md), the **Method** element specifies an individual method from the Office JavaScript API that your Office Add-in needs in order to be activated by Office.

 **Add-in type:** Content, Task pane

+## As a great grandchild of a VersionOverrides element

+Specifies an individual method from the Office JavaScript API that must be supported by the Office version and platform (such as Windows, Mac, iOS, and web) in order for the [VersionOverrides](versionoverrides.md) to take effect.

+**Add-in type:** Task pane, Mail

+**Valid only in these VersionOverrides schemas**:

+- Same as the grandparent [Requirements](requirements.md) element.

+**Associated with these requirement sets**:

+- Same as the grandparent [Requirements](requirements.md) element.

 ## Syntax